Toboggan: History

 Toboggan was originally an Algonquian term for a type of man-hauled cargo sledge made from bark, hardwood or whalebone, and deer or buffalo hide.
 Sledges of this type have been in use on the Great Plains and the Great Lakes since 3000 BCE.
 During the tribes' yearly migration to their winter campsites, these sledges were used to transport bulky personal possessions and small children before the introduction of the wheel.
 A smaller variant of the toboggan, used for recreational purposes, was known as a Tom Pung.

 As Europeans settled traditional Algonquian lands, the term was absorbed as an English loanword and applied to the low-profile wooden sledges made by the colonists.
+First used for small cargo transport by some fur trappers, mail carriers and prospectors, recreational toboggan usage was noted at Montreal (1835), Halifax (1869), Ottawa (1870), and Boston (1883).
+Transition from utility to recreational usage is depicted in contemporary illustrations from Joseph-François Lafitau (1724), Peter Rindisbacher (1824), Philip John Bainbrigge (1840), William Henry Napier (1842), Paul Kane (1846), James D. Duncan (1850) and Cornelius Krieghoff (1863).

+Artificial slides with adjacent return climb stairway were constructed at Ottawa (1877), Davos (1879), Montreal (1879), Quebec City (1884), Saratoga Springs, New York (1884), Saint Paul (1885) then quickly spread across the U.S. northeast (Albany, Burlington) and midwest (Chicago, Grand Forks).